 The age, size, layout, style and quality of construction of the building will all affect a property’s market value.
 So will the size, shape, privacy and landscaping of the yard.

 This includes the general condition of the home’s main systems such as the furnace, central air, electrical system, etc. The appearance and condition of the fixtures, the floor plan and its curb appeal matter too.

 Examine the selling and asking prices of similar homes in the neighbourhood.
-Ask your Realtor to prepare you a general market analysis of the neighbourhood you’re interested in so you can determine a range of value for a particular property.
-A market analysis will provide you with a broader market overview and give you a snapshot of what other similar properties have been selling for in that area.
+Ask your Realtor to prepare you a general market analysis of the neighbourhood you’re interested in so that you can determine a range of value for a particular property.
+A market analysis will provide you with a broader overview and give you a snapshot of what other similar properties have been selling for in that area.

 Think about factors like the strength of the local economy, employment realities, interest rates, consumer confidence, etc. These all factor into our decision making and most certainly have an impact on the world of residential real estate.